bplmaps/lmec-main-site/content/articles/focus-on-black-geographies-cartographies.md

 ---
-date: 2022-02-25T09:30:00-05:00
+date: 2022-02-25T09:30:00.000-05:00
 title: A focus on Black geographies and cartographies
-description: 'To recognize Black History Month and acknowledge our commitment to share Black histories year round, we’ve collected a set of materials that reflect on Black historical figures, geographies, and cartographies, as an inspiration for further inspiration and research.'
+description: To recognize Black History Month and acknowledge our commitment to share Black histories year round, we’ve collected a set of materials that reflect on Black historical figures, geographies, and cartographies, as an inspiration for further consideration and research.
 image: "/uploads/2022-02-24/americans-of-negro-lineage.jpeg"
 author: Megan Nally
 tags: